About

 Our Team

-Telethon Kids Institute
+The Kids Research Institute Australia

-The Telethon Kids Institute in Western Australia is based within the Perth Children’s Hospital, and is one of the largest, and most successful medical research institutes in Australia, comprising a dedicated and diverse team with a shared vision to improve the health and wellbeing of children through excellence in research.
+The Kids Research Institute Australia in Western Australia is based within the Perth Children’s Hospital, and is one of the largest, and most successful medical research institutes in Australia, comprising a dedicated and diverse team with a shared vision to improve the health and wellbeing of children through excellence in research.